 Q: Has this challenge been offered before?

 A: Yes.
-This is the third cycle of the Housing Affordability Breakthrough Challenge launched by Wells Fargo and managed by Enterprise.
+This is the third cycle of the Housing Affordability Breakthrough Challenge launched by Wells Fargo and managed by Enterprise since 2020.

 Eligible Innovations and Focus Areas

-Q: What types of housing innovations are eligible?
+Q: What types of housing innovations were eligible?

-A: Eligible innovations may address rental housing, homeownership, workforce housing, or permanent supportive housing, as well as transitional housing and homeownership preservation.
-Innovations may focus on new construction, rehabilitation, financing models, service delivery, or systems‑level solutions.
+A: Eligible innovations could address rental housing, homeownership, workforce housing, or permanent supportive housing, as well as transitional housing and homeownership preservation.
+Innovations could focus on new construction, rehabilitation, financing models, service delivery, or systems‑level solutions.

 A: Yes.
-Applicants must select one primary focus area that best aligns with their innovation.
-The application allows applicants to note overlap with other areas, but there is no scoring advantage for addressing multiple focus areas.
+Applicants needed to select one primary focus area that best aligned with their innovation.
+The application allowed applicants to note overlap with other areas, but there was no scoring advantage for addressing multiple focus areas.

 Q: Will applicants compete across all focus areas or only within their selected focus area?

-A: In Rounds 1 and 2, applicants will compete only within their selected focus area — Design and Construction, Finance, or Service Delivery and Programs.
+A: In Rounds 1 and 2, applicants are competing only within their selected focus area — Design and Construction, Finance, or Service Delivery and Programs.
 In Round 3, finalists from all focus areas will be evaluated together, and winners will be chosen from the combined pool of finalists.

 Q: What does “innovation” mean in this challenge?